ssu-dmlab/DGRec-pytorch/README.md

 # DGRec-pytorch

 This repository implements **DGRec** proposed in "Session-Based Social Recommendation via Dynamic Graph Attention Network (WSDM 2019)" using PyTorch.
-We refer to the original code [(link)](https://github.com/DeepGraphLearning/RecommenderSystems/tree/master/socialRec) which is implemented by Tensorflow.
+We refer to the original code [(link)](https://github.com/DeepGraphLearning/RecommenderSystems/tree/master/socialRec) which was implemented by Tensorflow.

 ## Getting Started